 Psychology plays a big role when it comes to saving money

-I’ve often said that achieving personal financial success is 80 per cent psychology and 20 per cent math.
+I’ve often said that achieving personal financial success is 80 percent psychology and 20 percent math.
 Every financial decision you make involves both emotion and logic.
 It’s been said that when emotion and logic come into conflict, emotion usually wins.
 One example of this is why we tend to chase performance in investing.
-It’s psychology that tends to cause us to think that past winners will be future winners despite the reality that investing is not that easy.
+It’s a psychology that tends to cause us to think that past winners will be future winners despite the reality that investing is not that easy.

 Behavioral finance is a field of study that seeks to understand the psychological and emotional influence of why smart people make irrational financial decisions.
-Here’s some other articles I have written on the topic:
+Here are some other articles I have written on the topic:

 - Investment Decisions Using Behavioral Finance

 - Is investing emotional or logical?

 More recently, I have watched some great videos on the topic of psychology and saving money.

 In a TED talks video, Economist Shlomo Benartzi (a leading authority on behavioral finance at UCLA Anderson), talks about how to increase savings rates using behavioral finance

 - Automatic enrollment – he talks about the organ donation example where people tend to do nothing whether you give them the option to opt-in or opt-out.
 As a result, to increase savings rates, its better to automatically enroll people with the ability to opt-out than to give people to opt into savings.

 - Framing – If you are given a raise or a bonus, saving part of that raise or bonus can be framed negatively because you now have to give up spending.
 The alternative is to position the raise or bonus as a smaller amount and then providing an additional contribution to savings.
 Although the total gain is the same, the second scenario is framed more positively.